artemplv/Linefeed/README.md

 Linefeed serves information from the database to the frontend using ``Rails``.

-ActiveCable (websocket) is utilized to implement live messaging.
+Action Cable, which integrates WebSockets with the rest of the application, is utilized to implement live messaging.

 ### PostgreSQL